thermal_printer_flutter

 macOS

-1. Add the following keys to the macos/Runner/Info.plist file:
+Add the Bluetooth keys to macos/Runner/Info.plist:

 <key>NSBluetoothAlwaysUsageDescription</key>